Pan-Canadian-Genome-Library/daco/apps/api/README.md

 ### Database

-- This application implements a Postgres database using the following [data model](../../docs/model/README.md)
+- This application implements a Postgres database based on the following [data model](../../docs/model/README.md) and managed by [Drizzle ORM](https://orm.drizzle.team/docs/overview)